Remove Hot Sauce Stains - Hot Sauce Stain Removal

 However, if you don't have luck with this stain removal method above you can also do something additional with the carpet stain, which is to mix a solution of one tablespoon of ammonia with two cups warm water, and use this as a stain removal solution.

-CAUTION: Since vinegar is an acid and ammonia a base using one after the other in attempting to remove stains will just neutralize the effects of both, so make sure you thoroughly remove one stain removal solution from the carpet before using another.
+CAUTION: Since vinegar is an acid and ammonia is a base using one after the other in attempting to remove stains will just neutralize the effects of both, so make sure you thoroughly remove one stain removal solution from the carpet before using another.

-Recommended Ketchup Stain Removers
+Recommended Hot Sauce Stain Removers

 Perhaps you don't want to make your own stain remover, but instead want to use something designed to remove hot sauce stains.

-tide to go pen carbona stain devil #2 swash stain pen
+tide to go pen

 You can also share your own stain remover reviews here for other removers that work on hot sauce, or any other stain.